Imaginary gap-closed points and dynamics in a class of dissipative systems: Non-Hermitian Model and universal imaginary gapless modes

 Notice that $(H_h-E_{IGC})\ket{IGC}$ is only populated on non-dissipative sites, while $H_{inter}\ket{IGC}$ is only populated on dissipative sites.
 Hence, Eq.~(\ref{eq:eigenequation0}) can be decomposed into two separate parts

-which means that IGC states are also the eigenstates of a system composed of non-dissipative sites and satisfy the connection conditions.
+This implies that IGC states not only belong to the kernel of $H_{inter}$ but also function as eigenstates of a system solely comprised of non-dissipative sites, retaining their original eigenvalues.
+The term $H_{inter}$ can be interpreted as a representation of the coupling between non-dissipative and dissipative sites.
+Eq.~(\ref{eq:condition}) signifies that upon connecting the non-dissipative subsystem to the dissipative subsystem, these IGC states remain eigenstates of the combined system with their eigenvalues preserved.

 In summary, IGC states can be described as dark modes characterized by the absence of a population on dissipative sites.
 Notably, IGC states are the eigenstates of $H_h$, satisfying the connection conditions $H_{inter}$, independent of $H_{nh}$.
+Our findings hold true for a broad class of systems, as evidenced by their applicability to arbitrary Hamiltonian that only have non-Hermitian terms on its diagonal like Eq.~(\ref{eq:general_hamiltonian}).
+However, limitations arise when considering effective Hamiltonians with off-diagonal non-Hermitian terms.
+These non-diagonal forms, often encountered in systems like atoms coupled by the electromagnetic field \cite{skipetrov_absence_2014,skipetrov_magnetic-field-driven_2015,maximo_spatial_2015}, whose dissipative dynamics can lead to phenomena like fluorescence \cite{lo_dynamical_2020}, superradiance \cite{bellando_cooperative_2014,celardo_superradiance_2009,akkermans_photon_2008}, and subradiance \cite{guerin_subradiance_2016}.
+Our current theory necessitates further development to encompass these phenomena effectively.